amathsow/MRS_GroupD/README.md

 | state_machine  | this node queries the planners for trajectories and handles the experiment     |
 | start_planning | here, a command is prepared in the shell's history to start the planning again |
 | control        | The MRS UAV System control pipeline                                            |

-Please, **check the outputs of the programs for errors first before emailing and asking the MRS crew for help**.
-Most often, the reason for your problem will be explained in some error message in one of the windows.

 **3) Online: prepare for real-world experiments**